superhero1/ffritz/README.md

   The checksum is the sha256sum listed on the download page.
 It is also contained in the file ffimage.sha256sum within the release .tar archive.

-- After the success message, restart the box.
+- After the success message, restart the box (or read the next chapter)

 Steps performed by the startup script: